Statement of the Embassy of the Republic of Azerbaijan to the Republic of Latvia with regards to the recent Armenian military provocations

 - We have negotiated for 26 years, but peace process did not produce any results, and Armenian leader N.Pashinyan has abandoned the peace talks by saying “Karabakh is Armenia”.
 This aggressive rhetoric of Armenian Prime Minister has undermined and made senseless the principles of peace negotiations on the table, which are stipulating withdrawal of the occupying forces from the occupied territories of Azerbaijan.
 These principles were elaborated by OSCE Minsk Group Co-chairs in many years.

-- The counter-offensive measures undertaken by Azerbaijan are carried out in its own – internationally recognized territories, and Azerbaijan does not have any military targets in the territory of Armenia.
+- The counter-offensive measures undertaken by Azerbaijan were carried out in its own – internationally recognized territories, and Azerbaijan does not have any military targets in the territory of Armenia.

 - Azerbaijan relies only on its own army.
 No mercenaries and external help, as some fake news report.